CodeMelted/codemelted_developer/codemelted_pwsh/src/1-0_getting_started.md

 # 1.0 GETTING STARTED

-This will guide you through the setup of the `codemelted` CLI command.
+This will guide you through the setup of the `codemelted.ps1` CLI command.

 ## 1.1 Install pwsh Core